alicevillar/Loan_Eligibility_Prediction/README.md

 ## Summary

-#### In Part 2, the accuracy score I found for the Decision Tree and SVM was:
+#### In Part 2, I found the following accuracy score for the Decision Tree and SVM models :

 * Decision Tree  => Accuracy score = 0.7916666666666666
 * Suport Vector Machine => Accuracy score = 0.7708333333333334